COVID-19 Prevention Program (CPP) for Bellflower Unified School District

 - Employees can access COVID-19 testing through health plans or local testing centers.

 - In the event we are required to provide testing because of a workplace exposure or outbreak, we will communicate the plan for providing testing and inform affected employees of the reason for the testing and the possible consequences of a positive test.
+Testing accessibility will be at no cost to the employee and made available during the employee’s working hours.

 Training and Instruction